SEC spat: Fisher, Saban exchange accusations over NIL deals

 The Crimson Tide lost to the Aggies in 2021, but went on to win the SEC championship and play for the national title.
 The Aggies finished 8-4 in their fourth season under Fisher, who, like Saban, is among the highest-paid coaches in the game at more than $9 million per season.

-Saban, who has won six national championships and is widely regarded as one of the greatest coaches in the history of the game, has called the current state of affairs unsustainable.
+Saban, who has won six national championships at Alabana, another at LSU and is widely regarded as one of the greatest coaches in the history of the game, has called the current state of affairs unsustainable.
 At an event in Birmingham, Alabama, earlier this week he said some schools were spending “tons of money to get players.”

 “We were second in recruiting last year.
 A&M was first.
 A&M bought every player on their team.
 Made a deal for name, image and likeness.
 We didn’t buy one player,” Saban said Wednesday night.